 #2 Update the Bathroom

-Years ago, bathrooms were rooms that just needed to be utilitarian.
+Years ago, bathrooms were rooms that only needed to be utilitarian.
 However, nowadays, people are looking for their bathrooms to be a luxury place to relax and unwind in an almost spa-like home experience.
 Modernising a bathroom to reflect this is a great way to add value.

-To achieve this, a whole new bathroom suite isn’t always necessary, and you’d be surprised how different a shower can look with new hardware and tiles.
+A completely new bathroom suite isn’t always necessary, and you’d be surprised how different a shower can look with new hardware and tiles.
+However, ripping a whole suite out and starting afresh may also be beneficial, particularly if you want to change the room’s layout.

 Elements for Added Value: